-Students can choose a residence halls reserved for members of the Honors Program and other academically qualified students.
+Students can choose a residence hall reserved for members of the Honors Program and other academically qualified students.

 The Honors Program staff provides convenient and helpful advising regarding all honors-related questions and issues.

-The Honors Club associated with the Program provides opportunities for campus involvement, making friends, student networking, and tutoring.
+The Honors Club associated with the Program provides opportunities for campus involvement, service, making friends, and student networking.

 What's unique about Southeastern's Honors Program?

 Courses in the beginning of the Honors curriculum provide an excellent foundation for the rest of a student's academic career at Southeastern.
 All students starting in the Honors Program should consider taking the Honors version of their general education English, biology, public speaking, history and art general education courses.
 In classes limited to 20, students read, study, speak and write about major books, ideas, figures, artistic movements and events that have impacted Western civilization.
 These courses emphasize development of good study practices, skills in interpretive reading, effective speaking, and clear written expression.
 Students broaden their cultural knowledge and refine their communication skills.